dominikborkowski/slurm_acct/README.md

 Simple tool for constructing sacct command to run various accounting reports in the format expected by our business office.
 Current output is just a command, or set of them, which you have to execute manually on one of our clusters.
 Soon we'll have `--execute` option working.

+### Features

+* Defaults are calculated to produce last month's accounting
+* Defaults are shown in `--help`
+* Business office output
+* Automatically calculate last day of the month
+* Python 2.7 & 3 compatible, using commonly available modules

 ### Examples